 I’ve never loved beans, but I do like refried beans with tacos.
 I don’t, however, love what they do to my stomach.
 There’s a reason a lot of people have issues with beans – they’re loaded with enzyme inhibitors and difficult to digest.
 They’re also full of phytic acid, which binds to minerals and prevents them from being absorbed.
 I know people love to talk about how healthy beans are and how they’re such a good source of protein, but 100 grams of pinto beans have seven grams of protein and roughly 22 grams of carbohydrate.

-Now compare that to wild salmon which has 25 grams of protein and 0 carbohydrate.
+Now compare that to wild salmon which has 25 grams of protein and 0 carbohydrates.

 Luckily for you, I recreated refried beans using eggplant.
 Most recipes call for zucchini, but zucchini and I don’t get along.
 Plus I had an eggplant in my fridge.